1 min read

 Google Doc makeover shows a downside to cloud apps

-Google Docs has had another makeover.
-The online document editing and storage application now has a new user interface that makes it look and feel more like Google+.
+Google has given Docs, the company's online collaborative word processor, another makeover.
+The online document editing and storage application now has a new user interface that makes it look and feel more like the Google+ social media web site.

 Less colour

-It is just as well I like the changes and they suit how I work, because they’ve been made to the application whether I like them or not.
+It is just as well the changes are welcome and improve productivity, because they’ve been made to the application whether users like them or not.

 Cloud application problem

-This highlights a problem with cloud applications – they are a one-size-fits-all proposition.
+This highlights a problem with cloud applications – they have to be a one-size-fits-all proposition.

-If I don’t like the way Microsoft updates the traditional version of Office or if Microsoft makes software design choices that interfere with my productivity, I can choose to not upgrade.
+If you don’t like the way Microsoft updates traditional desktop versions of Office or if Microsoft makes software design choices that interfere with your productivity, you can choose to not upgrade.
 If you've got the discs, you can even revert to an older version of the desktop applications after an unwelcome update.

 Desktop applications software goes on working as before for ever.
-I have friends who still swear by their 15 year-old versions of Office applications.
+There are people who still swear by their 15 year-old versions of Office applications.

 That’s not the case with Google Documents.
 Thankfully Google has made good choices.
-But if it made bad ones, I could be forced to use something that makes me less productive.
+But if it made bad ones, You could be forced to use something that makes you less productive.